ObjectDB Database Search

 Database Management Settings

-file is generated in the directory of the database file, but any other alternative path ... default, a recording subdirectory is generated in the directory of the database file, but any
+environments.
+By default, the recovery file is created in the same directory as the database file ... default, a recording subdirectory is created in the same directory as the database file

 Database Replication and Clustering